deepin-community/libplacebo/README.md

   the needs of libplacebo, but may be useful to somebody else regardless.
 Also contains the structs needed to define a filter kernel for the purposes of libplacebo's upscaling routines.
+- `tone_mapping.h`: A collection of tone mapping functions, used for conversions between HDR and SDR content.
+- `gamut_mapping.h`: A collection of gamut mapping functions, used for conversions between wide gamut and standard gamut content, as well as for gamut recompression after tone-mapping.

 The API functions in this tier are either used throughout the program (context, common etc.) or are low-level implementations of filter kernels,